I've promised myself never to use gradle

 compileJava.dependsOn(howIsTheWeatherInBucharest)

-scripts to build things?
-There’s a reason we’ve stopped doing so.
+Do you remember when people were creating massive .sh shell scripts to build things?
+There’s a reason we stopped doing that.

 My advice:

-- Avoid adding arbitrary logic even if it’s fast and it works!;
+- Avoid adding arbitrary logic, even if it’s fast and it works!

-Groovy, Kotlin, do you speak it ?!
+Groovy, Kotlin, do you speak it?!

-For example, searching Stackoverflow for Gradle issues suddenly became more arduous.
-First of all, the answers you will find on the Internet are most of the time outdated.
-You cannot simply hack your way with a solution targeting 5.0
+For example, searching StackOverflow for Gradle issues suddenly became an arduous chore.
+First of all, the answers you will find on the Internet are, most of the time, horribly outdated.
+You cannot simply hack your way through with a solution targeting 5.0 if you are already on version 7.0.
+Chances are it won’t work.
+But now, you also need to be highly attentive to the dialect!
+You might find a working solution that uses Groovy, and you will have to manually translate it yourself to Kotlin.

 My advice: